 - Encourage citizen legislators who come from real careers in business, medicine, agriculture, and trades — not professional political machines

 The Founders envisioned a citizen legislature — people who serve for a period, then return to their communities.
 The modern Congress has drifted far from that vision.
 Term limits would restore it.
-Read more about what Congress is supposed to do and how it works →

-As FL-16’s congressman, Peters will:
+As FL-14’s congressman, John Peters will:

 - Cosponsor the Congressional Term Limits Amendment on day one — making it clear from the start that his vote is not for sale to the career politicians who benefit from the current system.